Searching for The Best Medicare Supplement Plans Available In Arcadia, Florida?

 Click Here To Compare All Plans

-Arcadia Senior Demographics & Lifestyle
+Arcadia Senior Demographics and Lifestyle

-Population: Approximately 7,500
+• Population: Approximately 7,500

-Residents age 65 and older: About 20%
+• Residents age 65+: About 20%

-Median age: Around 42 years
+• Median age: Around 42 years

-Median household income: Approximately $36,000
+• Median household income: Approximately $36,000

-Homeownership rate: About 57%
+• Homeownership rate: About 57%

-Historic downtown known for antique shops and preserved architecture
+• Historic downtown: Known for antique shops and preserved architecture.

-Local hospital access at DeSoto Memorial Hospital
+• Local hospital access: DeSoto Memorial Hospital provides emergency and basic inpatient services.

 What's the process?